Find Grad Schools

 4 Yearly Graduations

 Florida State University comes in at #16 on our list of the most popular colleges offering doctor's degrees in educational/instructional technology.
 Roughly 43,500 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,640 per year, while in-state graduate students, on average, pay $9,684 per year.
 During the most recent year for which we have data, 4 people received their doctor's degree in educational/instructional technology from Florida State.
-About 67% of this group were women, and 29% were students from an underrepresented racial-ethnic group.
+Of these students, 64% were women and 9% were members of underrepresented racial-ethnic groups.

 #16